Al Snow: Ohio Valley Wrestling (2018–present)

 On April 7, 2018, it was reported Snow purchased Ohio Valley Wrestling.

-In January 2021, Snow sold a majority interest in OVW to a group led by radio host Matt Jones and former 21c Museum Hotels CEO Craig Greenberg.
+In January 2021, Snow sold a majority interest in OVW to a group led by radio host Matt Jones, and former 21c Museum Hotels CEO and current mayor of Louisville, Kentucky, Craig Greenberg.
 Snow continues to run the promotion's day-to-day operations.

-On August 27, 2022 Snow and Doug Basham defeated Adam Revolver and Joe Mack at OVW The Big One.
+On August 27, 2022, Snow and Doug Basham defeated Adam Revolver and Joe Mack at OVW The Big One.

+Snow was heavily featured in the docuseries Wrestlers, a Netflix released series focused on OVW that was released September 13, 2023.
+Following the series release, OVW had their first Thursday night sold-out show in eight years.

 Acting career

 He had a cameo as the Nome King in the feature film Dorothy and the Witches of Oz (2012) with Christopher Lloyd, as well as starring in the action film Overtime, and the comedy film Agua Caliente.
 He had an uncredited role in the drama film Rudy (1993).
 Snow also appeared in They're Just My Friends (2006) and co-stars alongside Tiger Chung Lee in Mountain Mafia (2009).
 In 2006, he played himself in the independent feature film The Still Life.

 Snow can also be seen as the brutal serial killer Grim, also known as "The Reaper's", in Feathered Italian Films latest slasher films The Legacy and Hell House.
 Head also cameos in "The Legacy".
 He was one of the leads in the sci-fi/action/comedy film Overtime (2011) by director Matt Niehoff.

 Snow had a quick line in the wrestling documentary Beyond the Mat.
 He also participated in the wrestling documentary, Bloodstained Memoirs.

 Al Snow also appeared as a coach on WWE Tough Enough (then called WWF Tough Enough) during the show's first three seasons.

 On November 10, 2012, Snow, along with several other TNA workers, was featured in an episode of MTV's Made.

 Snow completed his work as the "Man in Black" for the independent horror film Lake Eerie on October 23, 2013.
 The film stars Lance Henriksen, Betsy Baker and was released in Summer 2015.
 Snow also played "Henchman" in Jessica Sonneborn's horror film Alice D.

+Snow has starred as the lead in independent films by Little Monsters Entertainment including Dan Remington in "Unnatural" (Oct.
+2024), and Kentucky Joe in "Home-less for the Holidays" (Nov.
+2024).